Organisational Psychotherapy and the Bottom Line

-“The power of the holistic approach dwarfs the bottom line results of the Analytic approach”.
+For those interested in bottom-line results, the results of the holistic (Synergistic) approach always dwarfs the results of the Analytic approach.

 A system of local optimums is not an optimum system at all; it is a very inefficient and ineffective system.

-And that’s why we have to do everything we can to move to a holistic (a.k.a. synergistic) approach.
+And that’s why, if we’re truly driven by bottom-line results, we might consider doing everything we can to move to a holistic (a.k.a.
+Synergistic) approach.

 But what’s the main blocker to our moving in that direction?
 All senior executives in a company may agree in principle that a holistic approach is desirable.
 And yet, so infrequently do companies actually take concerted action to make this happen.
 Why is this?